-An entry is a single string with no embedded end-of-line markers and has the following sections:
+An entry is a single string with no embedded end-of-line markers, a prepended timestamp and has the following sections:

 '''

-address duration device-id {client-info} {relay-info}
+timestamp address duration device-id {client-info} {relay-info}

 '''

-- address the leased IPv4 address given out and whether it was assigned or renewed. - duration the lease lifetime expressed in days (if present), hours, minutes and seconds.
+- timestamp the current date and time the log entry was written in "%Y-%m-%d %H:%M:%S %Z" strftime format ("%Z" is the time zone name). - address the leased IPv4 address given out and whether it was assigned or renewed. - duration the lease lifetime expressed in days (if present), hours, minutes and seconds.
 A lease lifetime of 0xFFFFFFF will be denoted with the text "infinite duration". - device-id the client's hardware address shown as numerical type and hex digit string. - client-info the DHCP client id option (61) if present, shown as a hex string. - relay-info for relayed packets the giaddr and the RAI circuit-id, remote-id and subscriber-id options (option 82 sub options: 1, 2 and 6) if present.
 The circuit id and remote id are presented as hex strings